My Love For Basketball!

 My love for basketball.
 NeedEncouragement.com

-My love for basketball was something that my mom encouraged me to do.
-I struggled in school, but my mom used basketball as a carrot for me to keep in line.
+My love for basketball was something that my mom encouraged me to pursue.
+I struggled in school, but my mom used basketball as a carrot to keep me in line.
 I thank God that I have learned that when life gets complicated, and you see no way out from the mess we make for ourselves, we need to call on God.
 He is our refuge and strength because He is an ever-present help in times of trouble.
 A daily walk with God before messing up our lives is the wise way to do it.
 My love for basketball helped me overcome some tough times I got myself into.
+God allows difficulties to happen in each one of our lives, like He allowed my teens and early twenties to be chaotic, but He made it into a message for others like you.
+Hopefully, I can avoid the same pitfalls of sin that I fell into.

+My passion for basketball taught me discipline and perseverance, qualities that strengthened my faith and helped me overcome life’s obstacles.
 Although God loves us and will never leave us if we follow him, I realized I made horrible mistakes growing up.
 I put alcohol, drugs, other harmful things, and even good things in my life ahead of belief in and core love for God.
-I found meaning in life, mostly from my passion for basketball until I was almost 30.
-When I realized I was using basketball as an idol or minor god, I reevaluated and put my basketball in the proper perspective.
+I found meaning in life, mostly from my passion for basketball, until I was almost 30.
+When I realized I was treating basketball as an idol or minor god, I reevaluated and put it in its proper perspective.
 I learned not to attempt to handle what the devil and the storms of life deal out because I am not strong enough without God’s help!
+Trusting in God’s strength is what truly sustains us through life’s challenges.

-Remember that it says in Romans 8:28 and we know that God works for the good of those who love him, who have been called according to His purpose.
+Remember what it says in Romans 8:28: we know that God works for the good of those who love him, who have been called according to His purpose.
 Find your strength in God, not in yourself.
-If you rely on yourself, you are bound to fall flat on your face, but if you trust in the Lord, the Lord will pick you right back up even if you fall.
+If you rely on yourself, you are bound to fall flat on your face, but if you trust in the Lord, the Lord will pick you right back up, even if you fall.
 He will never leave you or forsake you!
-I have made some mistakes, and I have done some things well. ~ Bill Greguska
+I have made mistakes and done some things well. ~ Bill Greguska

 My Love For Basketball Began In 4th Grade!